 Installing a solar panel in a rural village

 All Earth Education International offerings emphasize a variety of learning formats with a focus on experiential learning.
 These are provided as an extension to the classroom experience, and may even comprise the majority of "classroom" time.
 Time spent out of the classroom includes one-day field trips in the immediate vicinity; multiple-day educational tours to other regions of the country; and special presentations by, and discussions with, local experts--typically at an outdoor location on-site.
 Volunteer service-learning work can also be arranged, and is included in some programs.
 Participants are also provided with an opportunity to focus more in-depth on one or more topics or locations of interest through case study assignments.
-For more information, see the 'Field Study' and 'Academics' pages.
+For more information, see the 'Field Study' and 'Offerings' pages.

 Health & Safety

 Participants are always afforded personal time in addition to time scheduled for academic study.
 This open time is important in balancing academics with one's personal life in the host-culture.
 During the week, personal time may be used to study, do the required readings, and/or to engage in sports, arts or other recreational activities.
 For semester programs, field travel sometimes overlaps weekend time, but other designated free time is always included so that students may also explore Costa Rica on their own.
 Because short courses are somewhat more intense, most weekends are incorporated into academic field study with those offerings.
 Therefore, participants are afforded less personal time.

 Fees vary depending on the offering, and whether application is made directly to EEI or through a partner institution.
 For details, see the web page for the course or program you are interested.
 All participants are responsible for acquiring their own international airfare (separate costs, see the 'Preparation' page for details), as well as any additional health insurance they may desire.
 Personal expenses, some food during program travel, and any non-program travel are also the responsibility of the participant.
 See Financial Policies for more information.